hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ---

 ## Introduction
-The Analytics tool built by haptik enables you to get a comprehensive idea of how your chatbot is performing.You can get deep insights into how users are using it.
-You can also get to know what are the failure points or featutres that can be improved.
-Finally you can also find out what the user thinks of the chatbot experience.

-Through this document we will explore the different types of metrics available for tracking and analysing inside the analytics tool.

-The Analytics tool consists of multiple sections with each section containing metrics and data about a different aspect of your chatbot.
-The multiple sections are:

-* Overview
-* Compare Clients
-* Story Analysis
-* Message Analysis
-* Word Analysis
-* Node Traffic
-* User Ratings
-* User Reviews

-## Overview
-The first section in the Analytics tool is the overview section.
-As the name suggests, this section helps you get a quick overview of the different aspects of your chatbot's performance.
+The first section in the Analytics tool is the **Overview** section.
+As the name suggests, this section helps you get a quick overview of the different aspects of your IVA's performance.

 The Overview section provides information about:

 * Conversations
 * Users
 * User Messages
-* Task Completion
 * Bot Automation
 * User Rating

-You can later use a different section to get more detailed information on any of these sub sections.
+You can later use following sections to get more detailed information on any of these sub sections.

 ### Filters

-On top of any page inside the Analytics tool you will find filter options.
-These filter options can help you filter your data by Channels or Bots from the filters on the left hand side.
+On top of all screens inside the Analytics tool you will find filter options.
+These filter options can help you filter your data by Business or Bots from the filters on the left hand side.

-You can select `Channels` or `Bots` from the first dropdown on the left hand side and then select the particular channel or bot from the dropdown next to it.
+You can select `Channels` or `Bots` from the first dropdown on the left hand side and then select the particular business or bot from the dropdown next to it.

 ![Filter Channels Bots](assets/basic-filter-channels-bots.png)

 On the right hand side of the filter section, you will find the duration filters.
 Using these settings you can filter the time period of the data presented.
+There is a Compare feature here.
+You can compare the performance of all metrics between the selected duration and its previous duration.

 ![Filter Duration](assets/basic-filter-duration.png)

-## ***Conversation Data***
+## ***Conversation***
 The first tab inside the Overview section is the Conversation tab.
 Here you can find a graph that gives you information about the user messages, conversations and automation percentage at a given time.

+**Bot state**
+A conversation is defined as a series of messages exchanged between the IVA and the user before 8 minutes of inactivity.
+This means we close a conversation when there are no messages exchanged between the IVA and the user for 8 minutes.

+**Agent state**
+In agent state, a conversation is closed only when the agent clicks “Close Chat” or after 8 mins inactivity for chats that are in “Waiting State”.

+> Automated system messages (like "Chat Assigned", "Chat Completed", "Delay", "Follow Up" etc.) are not to be included when calculating the conversation complete time.

 The data is represented in the form of a line graph with 4 different lines.
 The 4 different lines correspond to
 1) Number of Users
 2) Number of Conversations
 3) Number of User Messages
 4) Bot Automation

+> **Bot Transfers** are shown on the graph too with a vertical line.

 The Bot automation metric gives you the percentage of conversations without bot breaks or human intervention (agent).